cirosantilli/markdown-style-guide/README.md

 # Why fork Carwin

-There were too many important points in which we disagreed with [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7).
+This guide was forked from [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7) because there were many important points in which we disagreed.
 This guide proposes:

 - don't wrap long lines
 - lists indented with 4 spaces, not 2
 - ordered lists only with `1.`
 - italics with `*it*`, not `_it_`
 - tables have pipes before and after

+The general structure of the guide was kept, but almost every line was modified, and many additions were made.

 # File extension